catppuccin/tmux/custom/README.md

 # User Defined Modules

+[!NOTE]
+Currently out of date pending a rewrite since this plugin has been rewritten.
+If you depend on this behavior, pin your plugin to version v0.2.0.

 This folder is used to store user defined modules.
 You can use this folder to add a new module or override any existing module.
 To override an existing module, make sure that you use the same name for your module as the module you